osisoft/OCS-Docs/content/api-reference/regional-endpoints.md

 ## List of objects and actions (US-West region only)

-This table lists all the actions you can take on OCS objects in the US-West (primary) region.
+This following table lists the actions you can use on OCS objects in the US-West (primary) region.

 | OCS Object |   GET |   POST |  PUT | PATCH |   DELETE |
 | ------ | ------ | ------ | ------ | ------ | ------ |